Chant (Benedictine Monks of Santo Domingo de Silos album)

 Chant is a compilation album of Gregorian chant, performed by the Benedictine monks of Santo Domingo de Silos in Spain.

 The performances were recorded perhaps as early as the 1970s, either in the province of Burgos or in Madrid, the Spanish capital.
-The music did not sell significantly until it was re-released by Angel Records in 1994 when it was strongly marketed as an antidote to the stress of modern life.
+The music did not sell significantly until it was re-released by Angel Records in 1994 when it was marketed as an antidote to the stress of modern life.
 Chant is the best-selling album of Gregorian chant ever released.

 It peaked at No. 3 on the Billboard 200 music chart, and was certified as double platinum, meaning two million copies were sold in the United States and four million worldwide.

 Performers

 The monks of Santo Domingo de Silos have been singing Gregorian chant since the 11th century (before that, they used Mozarabic chant).
 There was a break in the tradition in the 1830s when the abbey was closed by the government as part of the so-called Ecclesiastical Confiscations of Mendizábal.
 The abbey was reestablished with the help of monks from Solesmes Abbey in France.
 Solesmes is known for its commitment to plainsong and the Solesmes style of singing has influenced the monks of Santo Domingo de Silos, although the monks' pronunciation of Latin reflects their Spanish background.

 Sources agree that the music on Chant had been recorded some years before it achieved worldwide fame.
 However, the exact dates appear to be elusive.
 According to the records posted on the Gregorian Association site, Chant consists of recordings made 1972-1982.
 Blair Sanderson suggests that a seminary in the Spanish city of Logroño invited the monks to record a vinyl album of chant in order to popularize it among churchgoers, and that most of the music was recorded around 1980, while there is a greater proportion of music recorded in the 1970s in the follow-up album Chant II.